iterative/dvc.org/content/docs/start/experiments.md

 Git.
 By default each experiment is given a name automatically.
 We can set the name by the `--name/-n` argument.

-Let's change the number of units in CNN and make another experiment:
+Let's change the number of units in the CNN and make another experiment:

 ```dvc
 $ dvc exp run -n cnn-32 --set-param model.cnn.conv_units=32